Jeiwan/uniswapv3-book/content/docs/milestone_1/manager-contract.md

 ```

 The callbacks are identical to those in the test contract, with the exception that there are no `transferInMintCallback`
-and `transferInSwapCallback` flags since the manager contract always transfers contracts.
+and `transferInSwapCallback` flags since the manager contract always transfers tokens.

-Well, we're now fully prepared for deploying and integrating with front end!
+Well, we're now fully prepared for deploying and integrating with a front-end app!